alexdelorenzo/alexdelorenzo/docs/python_style_guide.md

   ```

 ## Coding
+  - Use lazy iterables wherever possible.
   - Use immutable objects by default.
 That means using `tuple`s, `frozenset`s, `NamedTuple`s and frozen `dataclasses`.
   - Prefer `NamedTuple`s and `dataclasses` to bare classes.
 Use the former when iteration over attributes matters, or for object destructuring.
   - Take advantage of nominal and structural typing with `abc.ABC` and`typing.Protocol`.
   - Use type hints for all functions and methods, constants, and class and instance attributes.
-  - Variables pointing to collections should have type hints.
+  - Variables pointing to collections and comprehensions should have type hints.
   - Types should be treated as static.
 If they change, then types must be casted with `typing.cast()`.
   - Use generics and generic type hints.
   - Keep `mypy` happy.
-  - Use lazy iterables wherever possible.
+If you can't keep it happy, use `#  type: ignore`.